Lori Loughlin’s Allegedly Staged Photos Showing Her Daughters Rowing Released By Prosecutors

-Prosecutors have publicly released the rowing photos Lori Loughlin and Mossimo Giannulli allegedly used to falsely present their daughters as crew recruits for the University of Southern California.
+Prosecutors have publicly released the rowing photos that Lori Loughlin and Mossimo Giannulli allegedly used to falsely present their daughters as rowing crew recruits for the University of Southern California.
 In the photos, now 20-year-old Olivia Jade and 21-year-old Bella Giannulli are perched on top of rowing machines, according to The New York Post.

-In the photos, both of the girls faces are blurred out.
+In the photos, both of the girls’ faces are blurred out.
 However, it has already been determined which photo belongs to which daughter based upon when the photos were sent to Rick Singer, the admitted mastermind of the scheme.
-In Olivia’s photo she wears snake skin print leggings, a white tank top and a pair of sneakers.
-She is seated on the rowing machine her arms extended as she pulls the bar.
+In Olivia’s photo, she wears snakeskin-print leggings, a white tank top, and a pair of sneakers.
+She is seated on the rowing machine with her arms extended as she pulls the bar.

-In Bella’s photo, she is also dressed in athletic ware.
-She wears a light grey t-shirt, white athletic shorts and a pair of black Nike sneakers.
-She is seated on the bench of the rowing machine, her feet strapped down as she pulls the bar towards herself.
+In Bella’s photo, she is also dressed in athletic wear.
+She wears a light gray T-shirt, white athletic shorts, and a pair of black Nike sneakers.
+She is seated on the bench of the rowing machine with her feet strapped down as she pulls the bar toward herself.

 “Lori and Moss, I met with USC today [and] I need a PDF of her transcript and test scores very soon while I create a coxswain portfolio for her.
 It would probably help to get a picture with her on an ERG in workout clothes like a real athlete too,” Singer says in an email.